FAQs about the WREB Local Anesthesia Exam

 - One is considered your primary ID.

 The primary ID must have your photo and signature, and the name on the ID must match the exact name as provided to WREB and Pearson VUE.
-Acceptable primary IDs are: government issued U.S. driver’s license, passport, military ID, alien registration card, a government issued ID, school ID or employee ID.
+Acceptable primary IDs are U.S. driver’s license issued by the government, passport, military ID, alien registration card, an ID issued by the government, a school ID or employee ID.

 - A secondary ID must also be provided and must have your name and signature.

-Acceptable forms of secondary ID are social security card, bank credit card, bank ATM card, library card or any form of primary ID that was not used as the primary ID upon check-in.
+Acceptable secondary IDs are Social security card, bank credit card, bank ATM card, library card or any form of primary ID that was not used as the primary ID upon check-in.
 Secondary IDs must be current and must match the exact name as provided to WREB and Pearson VUE.